Skip to main content

 This goes back to having a novice make your quilt.
 The first time anyone makes something, she or he is essentially a novice.

-If you want something that your quilt maker does not make, find someone else who is an expert at what you want made.
+If you want something that your quilt maker doesn't make, find someone else who is an expert at what you want made.

 a messed up crazy style T-shirt quilt.
 This is not how to make a T-shirt quilt!Making a T-shirt quilt does take a sewing machine.
 And if you are not a clever seamstress or quilter, you should consider different patterns and methods before you begin cutting your T-shirts.
 Here's a link to the directions on how to make a Too Cool style T-shirt quilt.